-How to Host a Website in 2024: Step By Step Guide to Hosting
+How to Host a Website in 2024: A Beginner’s Guide

 Looking to host a website?
 All websites no matter how simple or complex will need hosting to be able to be viewed by people around the world.
 That’s just a fact.